Sovereign Gold Bond Scheme-II to be issued at Rs 4,842 per gm

-New Delhi, May 21 (IANS) The Series II of the Sovereign Gold Bond Scheme 2021-22 will be opened for the period May 24-28, 2021.
+New Delhi: The Series II of the Sovereign Gold Bond Scheme 2021-22 will be opened for the period May 24-28, 2021.
 The issue price of the bond during the subscription period shall be Rs 4,842 per gram.

 The settlement date under the Series II scheme has been fixed for June 1, 2021.